-(8) The University is committed to the following:

-- a. providing up to 10 days paid leave ('special paid leave') for the purpose of attending medical and legal appointments, court appearances, counselling, relocation or other activities related to dealing with Family Violence; - b. further paid leave will be considered by the University on an individual basis considering all the circumstances; - c. providing access to other accrued leave entitlements or reasonable amount of unpaid leave; - d. not treating the person experiencing Family and Domestic Violence less favourably or in a discriminatory manner if they disclose to the University what is happening; - e. providing flexible working arrangements or alternative work arrangements to support the staff member; - f. providing support that is sensitive to the needs of the staff member; - g. reviewing measures to prioritise safety at work and make all reasonable efforts to provide a safe work environment; - h. referring the staff member to Employee Assistance Program ('EAP') or other confidential support services as required; - i. providing access to accrued carer's leave for staff supporting someone experiencing Family and Domestic Violence by accompanying them to court, related legal appointments, to hospital or to mind children.
+- (6) The University condemns all forms of violence including Family Violence.
+Family Violence is not limited to physical violence, it also includes emotional, financial, sexual or social abuse. - (7) The University is committed to the following: - a. providing up to ten (10) days paid leave per calendar year for the purpose of attending medical and legal appointments, legal proceedings and court appearances, counselling, seeking safe housing or relocation or other activities related to dealing with Family Violence; - b. further paid leave will be considered by the University on an individual basis considering all the circumstances; - c. providing access to other accrued leave entitlements or a reasonable amount of unpaid leave; - d. not treating the person experiencing Family and Domestic Violence less favourably or in a discriminatory manner if they disclose to the University what is happening or has occurred; - e. considering flexible working arrangements or alternative work arrangements to support the staff member; - f. providing support that is sensitive to the needs of the staff member; - g. reviewing measures to prioritise safety at work and make all reasonable efforts to provide a safe work environment; - h. referring the staff member to Employee Assistance Program ('EAP'), Staff Wellbeing Connect or other confidential support services as required; - i. providing access to accrued paid carer's leave for staff who require leave to support someone experiencing Family and Domestic Violence by accompanying them to court, related legal appointments, to hospital or to care for children.